Back

 Set the goal

 Any project starts with discovery.
 First, make it clear: “What issue does the product help with?”, “Why is it worth releasing?”.
-Phrase the answers concise and succinct in 2-3 sentences.
+Phrase the answers concisely and succinctly in 2-3 sentences.

 Explore the market

-Here it’s crucial to do research on the major players with similar products and objectives.
-At the end you come up with a brief summary for each competitor pointing out: strong product sides, its areas of improvement, conclusions with regard to your concept.
+Here, it’s crucial to do research on the major players with similar products and objectives.
+At the end, you come up with a summary for each competitor pointing out: strong product sides, its areas of improvement, and conclusions with regard to your concept.

 Common mistakes to avoid: Giving a short shrift to the competitors’ analysis.
 Your success at this point is tightly bound to the goal you set in the first place.
 Market research should better be done by professionals and you have to make sure they get your point.